yzjedu/py_as_01/README.md

 ## Instructions

+0. Accept the assignment
+1. Clone the repo to your machince
-1. Implement the Python code in `assignment.py`.
+2. Complete the Python code in `assignment.py`.
-2. Use comments to write the algorithm your program will follow.
+3. Use comments to write the algorithm your program will follow.
-3. Create an Excel file with at least five test cases.
-Use one row per test case with one column for the case's description, one column for each input, and one column for each corresponding output.
+4. Run the following command to instal unit testing package `pip install pytest`
-4. Test your completed code using your test cases.
-If the output doesn't match, correct your program.
+5. Test your completed code using `pytest`.
+If the test fail, correct your program and test again.
-5. Commit and push your `.py` file changes to GitHub.
+6. Commit and push your project to GitHub.
-6. Upload the Excel file with test cases to Moodle.

 ## Submission

-- **GitHub:** Commit and push your `assignment.py` file to your repository.
+- **GitHub:** Commit and push your project to your repository.
-- **Moodle:** Submit the Excel file with test cases.
-Optionally, submit a Jupyter notebook if you used one.

 ## Team Members